-Main information disclosure tools Kubota's corporate website A website that covers everything a the Mid-Term Business Plan 2025 Kubota Group INTEGRATED REPORT 2025 An annual report that focuses on I medium-to-long-term perspective Kubota Group ESG REPORT 2025 A report that provides details on ini which precedes the ESG reporting, for these initiatives, and also gives Environmental reporting The ESG Report can be found via t Corporate Governance Report A report listing details of systems a Annual Securities Report An annual report that provides part
+Main information disclosure tools Details Kubota's corporate website A website that covers everything about the Kubota Group, including the Long-Term Vision "GMB2030" and the Mid-Term Business Plan 2025.
+Kubota Group INTEGRATED REPORT 2025 An annual report that focuses on Kubota's approach, based on management strategies that take a medium-to-long-term perspective, and its future outlook.
+Kubota Group ESG REPORT 2025 A report that provides details on initiatives that correspond to the three ESG topics.
+The profile part of the report, which precedes the ESG reporting, explains more about the corporate principles and policies that form the basis for these initiatives, and also gives an overview of Kubota Corporation.
+Environmental reporting Social reporting Governance The ESG Report can be found via the link to the right.
+Kubota Group ESG REPORT 2025 Click→ Corporate Governance Report A report listing details of systems and policies based on Kubota's Corporate Governance Code.
+Annual Securities Report An annual report that provides particular detail on Kubota's finances.